 - Mergers & Acquisitions

 - Project Finance & Infrastructure

 - State & Local Tax

-We represent owners and engineering and construction firms on engineering, procurement and construction of major projects such as power plants, pipelines, toll roads, airports, seaports, chemical facilities, telecommunications and offshore drilling as well as smaller residential and commercial property developments.
-Our lawyers have experience in negotiating construction contracts worth many billions of dollars for projects in the US, UK, Canada, Latin America and Asia/Pacific.
+When deals are being structured, our property, infrastructure and finance teams to ensure a seamless commercial approach, and we have substantial experience representing owners and engineering and construction firms on engineering, procurement and construction of major projects such as power plants, pipelines, toll roads, airports, seaports, chemical facilities, telecommunications and offshore drilling as well as smaller residential and commercial property developments.
+Our lawyers have experience in negotiating construction contracts worth many billions of dollars for projects around the globe, working on projects in the US, UK and mainland Europe, Africa and the Middle East, Canada, Latin America, and in the Asia/Pacific region.

 Select News & Events

 - Steptoe & Johnson LLP Launches Construction Mediation Practice

 - Tenth Annual Construction Industry Tax Issues Seminar, Co-sponsored by the AzBusiness Magazine